Data quality dimensions for fair AI: Introduction

-On this basis, the development and deployment of fairer AI system has been increasingly demanded.
-Fairness itself is a social construct which depends on the contexts of application \citep{bellamy2018ai}, and it is also difficult to choose a definition among those provided in the literature \citep{mehrabi2022survey,verma}, many of which are known to be mutually incompatible \citep{friedler,impossibility,berk,klein,chouldechova}.
-Such request appear especially relevant in certain application contexts.
-For example, as examined in \cite{Hanna2021}, face is commonly used as a legitimate site of gender classification, and this is operazionalized and automatized in technologies such Automatic Gender Recognition (AGR).
-AGR is a subfield of Face Recognition (FR), which algorithmically derives gender from faces' physical traits to perform individuals classification \citep{Keyes,gred}.
-This technique relies on the assumption that gender identity can be computationally derived from facial traits. \cite{scheuerman} show that the most famous AGR systems are not able to classify non-binary genders, also performing poorly on transgender individuals.
+Already before the explosion of ML algorithms, \cite{DBLP:journals/tois/FriedmanN96} offered a framework for understanding three categories of bias in computer systems, assuming the absence of bias as necessary to define their quality.
+Later on, the emergence of contemporary, data-driven AI systems based on learning has significantly worsened the situation, see e.g. \cite{mehrabi2022survey,DBLP:conf/fat/BuolamwiniG18}.
+On this basis, the development and deployment of fairer Artificial Intelligence (AI) systems has been increasingly demanded.
+Such request appears especially relevant in certain application contexts.
+For example, as examined in \cite{Hanna2021}, face is commonly used as a legitimate mean of gender classification, and this is operazionalized and automatized in technologies such as Automatic Gender Recognition (AGR), which algorithmically derives gender from faces' physical traits to perform classification \cite{Keyes,redu}.
+This technique relies on the assumption that gender identity can be computationally derived from facial traits.
+However, a recent study \cite{scheuerman} shows that the most famous AGR systems are not able to classify non-binary genders, also performing poorly on transgender individuals.
 This is due to the fact that AGR incapsulates a binary, cisnormative conception of gender, adopting a male/female scheme which invalidates non-binary identities.